-- (p) structured products25; - Islamic financial products26 and investments in prescribed Islamic financing arrangements under Section 34B of the ITA that are commercial equivalents of any of the other designated investments specified in this list; - (r) private trusts that invest wholly in designated investments specified in this list; - (s) freight derivatives27; - publicly-traded partnerships that do not carry on a trade, business, profession or vocation in Singapore28; - (u) interests in limited liability companies that do not carry on any trade, business, profession or vocation in Singapore; - (v) bankers' acceptances issued by financial institutions; - (w) accounts receivables and letters of credits; - (x) interests in Tokumei Kumiai (TK)29 and Tokutei Mokuteki Kaisha ("TMK")30; - (y) Non-publicly-traded partnerships that: - i Do not carry on a trade, business, profession or vocation in Singapore; and - ii Invest wholly in designated investments specified in this list; and - (z) Physical investment precious metals, if the investment in those physical investment precious metals does not exceed 5% of the total investment portfolio, calculated in accordance with the formula $A \le 5\%$ of B, where - i A is the average month-end value of the total investment portfolio in physical IPMs over the basis period; and - ii B is the value of the total investment portfolio as at the last day of the basis period.
+- (o) liquidation claims; - (p) structured products; - (q) Islamic financial products and investments in prescribed Islamic financing arrangements under Section 34B of the ITA that are commercial equivalents of any of the other designated investments specified in this list; - (r) private trusts that invest wholly in designated investments specified in this list; - (s) freight derivatives; - (t) publicly-traded partnerships that do not carry on a trade, business, profession or vocation in Singapore; - (u) interests in limited liability companies that do not carry on any trade, business, profession or vocation in Singapore; - (v) bankers' acceptances issued by financial institutions; - (w) accounts receivables and letters of credits; - (x) interests in Tokumei Kumiai (TK) and Tokutei Mokuteki Kaisha ("TMK"); - (y) Non-publicly-traded partnerships that: - i Do not carry on a trade, business, profession or vocation in Singapore; and - ii Invest wholly in designated investments specified in this list; and - (z) Physical investment precious metals, if the investment in those physical investment precious metals does not exceed 5% of the total investment portfolio, calculated in accordance with the formula A ≤ 5% of B, where - i A is the average month-end value of the total investment portfolio in physical IPMs over the basis period; and - ii B is the value of the total investment portfolio as at the last day of the basis period.

-A "fund manager" for the purpose of this ETF Tax Exemption Scheme and the Section 13D Scheme (see below) means a company holding a CMS licence under the SFA for fund management or one that is exempt under the SFA from holding such a licence.
-We currently hold a CMS licence to carry out fund management activities in Singapore.
+A "fund manager" for the purpose of this ETF Tax Exemption Scheme and the Section 13D Scheme (see below) means a company holding a CMS licence under the SFA for performance of the underlying emission allowances.